Choosing The Best Backcountry Ski Gear For You

 Do I Need Specific Poles For Backcountry Skiing?

 The short answer is NO. The poles you use for resort skiing are just fine.
 However there are a few things you do want to look for.
 Make sure you have a powder basket.
 Many of the poles skiers use on piste won’t provide enough surface area when you push down in the snow to stay on top.
 A powder basket addresses this.
 Some people also like to adjust their pole length.
 Longer for the up hill or double polling out the approach, then shorter for the down.

 Go get your avalanche education before venturing into the backcountry!
-Check out Episode 3 of the Slay At Home Speaker Series to learn the ins and outs of avalanche education programs from the AIARE (Avalanche Research & Education) experts themselves.
-Fun Fact!
-Did you know Weston has a scholarship program for Women, LGBTQ+ and BIPOC individuals?
-Check out the Powder to the People Scholarship.
+(Did you know Weston has a scholarship program for Women, LGBTQ+ and BIPOC individuals?
+Learn more about the Powder To The People Scholarship)

 You will need some other specialized gear including a pack, avalanche safety and even specific layering.
-Stay tuned for more blogs coming to the Gear Guide Homepage soon!
-Sign up below to download our Backcountry Packing List.
+Check out our resources on these here.

 Check out our post on less crowded touring zones to explore in Colorado here or head over to our main blog page to discover more zones in other regions such as the PNW, California, the Northeast and more!